Opportunities for Ireland in a Low Carbon Economy – Our 2050

 WP1 is using a suite of energy systems modelling tools to examine the trajectory, developments and changes within Ireland’s energy system (electricity, heat and transport) for the period out to 2050.
 Multiple scenarios are being developed to examine different configurations of the Irish energy system under various constraints of cost, security, risk and environmental impact.
 The suite of energy system modelling tools will be able to examine the overall performance of the energy system (in terms of system cost) for differing levels of GHG mitigation ambition (e.g. 60% reduction, 80% reduction, etc.); the tools will also be able to answer detailed questions of reliability and affordability for various parts of the energy system such as energy supply, energy carriers and energy demand-side.

 By examining how key technologies perform in multiple scenarios, the WP will help to understand to what extent is there a trade-off between various constraints (e.g. security vs. cost) and what technologies are most robust under a wide range of input assumptions.
-For example, what is the role for bioenergy in various scenarios and what would be the implications of constrained biofuel imports?
+For example, what is the role of bioenergy in various scenarios and what would be the implications of constrained biofuel imports?
 What would be the impact of varying timing and trajectory of wind energy deployment and how does wind interact with other technologies within the energy system, e.g. wind vs. gas.
 The suite of energy systems modelling tools will be able to look outside the electricity sector (which currently accounts for approximately 20% of our energy needs) to examine questions such as what technologies will fuel our future transport needs?
 What will heat our homes and other buildings?
 What will be the extent of energy efficiency in buildings and how will it be achieved?

 Technology Opportunity Analysis – WP2 Description

-The results of the scenario analysis from WP1 are being used to conduct an in-depth exploration of the low carbon energy technology opportunities arising within the full pipeline of energy supply side, energy carriers, energy end-use and demand side.
+The results of the scenario analysis from WP1 are being used to conduct an in-depth exploration of the low carbon energy technology opportunities arising within the full pipeline of the energy supply side, energy carriers, energy end-use and demand side.
 This WP is examining technology opportunities in all energy-using sectors of the economy: industry, services, residential, transport and electricity generation.
 This WP is using a multi-criteria assessment to examine technologies according to criteria such as feasibility, co-benefits, sustainability, security, etc. This WP will include extensive engagement with researchers dedicated to particular technologies (e.g. wave energy, Power to Gas, Big Data) in order to understand the full role these technologies could have in Ireland’s energy future.

 Value Chain Analysis – WP3 Description

 To fully understand and appreciate the economic implications and opportunities of a transition to a low-carbon energy system, the low carbon technologies examined in WP2 and WP3, are being subject to a value-chain analysis whereby each component part of the technology is analysed for its economic contribution and value.
-Taking wind energy (a relatively mature technology) as an example, there are opportunities arising within the materials & components value chain, and the installation and consultancy value chain areas.
+Taking wind energy (a relatively mature technology) as an example, there are opportunities arising within the materials & components value chain and the installation and consultancy value chain areas.
 For marine renewable energy, a value chain analysis might suggest more benefits from the R&D value chain, such as patents and intellectual property.
 This analysis is examining the full spectrum of opportunities arising from technologies being developed in Ireland and that the modelling analysis shows can have a role in a low carbon energy system.

 Innovation System Analysis – WP4 Description